Munchkinland/-demographic-data-analyzer/README.md

 df = pd.read_csv('adult.data.csv')

 # Calculate demographic data and print the results

+Demographic Data Analyzer project.
+Instructions for building your project can be found at https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/demographic-data-analyzer

 calculate_demographic_data(print_data=True)
 The function returns a dictionary containing the results of the analyses.
 You can also choose to print the results by setting print_data to True.
 The printed results include the number of each race, average age of men, percentage with Bachelor's degrees, and more.